-I am writing this because I read a random article that appeared on the first page of Google when I searched for the most dangerous cities in Mexico.
+I am writing this because I read a random article on the first page of Google when I searched for the most dangerous cities in Mexico.

 I live in Mexico and I wouldn’t really use this search term on a normal basis but I was on my way to Ciudad Juarez (near El Paso, TX) and heard that it is a very dangerous city.

 While browsing this list, I found Los Cabos to be number one.
 I was very shocked and confused.
 I live in Cabo San Lucas and I never felt unsafe here.
 It’s frustrating when you see these types of articles on the Internet because people will always believe them.

 I understand that safety is your concern when traveling to Mexico.
 This is also a country that is notoriously known for being unsafe but as someone who lives here, I will try my best to give you my genuine and honest experiences about safety in Los Cabos.

 Now let’s answer your burning question…. is Los Cabos safe?

 Plan your trip to Mexico with us!
 Get expert travel advice and customized trip-planning itinerary from our local experts on the ground.

 ABSOLUTELY!
 Los Cabos is a popular destination with Americans and Canadians.
 You can fly directly to Los Cabos from every major US airport, which makes it easier to do a Cabo weekend getaway.

 Many Mexican nationals come to Los Cabos to work, particularly from nearby towns in Baja California Sur, Sinaloa, and Sonora.
 Tourism produced many jobs in Los Cabos which is why it is a hotspot for local workers.